Habib El Malki: Career

 King Hassan II of Morocco appointed El Malki as Secretary-General of the National Council for Youth and Future on 12 November 1990, and he held the position until 2000.
 He became a member of the Academy of the Kingdom of Morocco in 1992.

 El Malki was the national council chairman of the Socialist Union of Popular Forces (USFP) and a member of its political bureau.
 In the 1993 election El Malki was elected to the House of Representatives from Khouribga as a member of the USFP.
 In the cabinet of Abderrahmane Youssoufi he served as Minister of Agriculture, Rural Development, and Maritime Fisheries from 1998 to 2000.
-El Malki was appointed Minister of National Education on 7 November 2002, and served as Minister of National Education, Higher Education, Executive Training, and Scientific Research from January 8 2004 to November 7 2007.
+El Malki was appointed Minister of National Education on 7 November 2002, and served as Minister of National Education, Higher Education, Executive Training, and Scientific Research from January 8, 2004 to November 7, 2007.

 On 16 January 2017, El Malki was selected to serve as President of the House of Representatives and held the position until Rachid Talbi Alami succeeded him in 2021.
 The Arab Inter-parliamentary Union elected El Malki as its president in 2017, and the Parliamentary Union of the OIC Member States elected him as president in March 2019.

 El Malki managed the Al Ittihad Al Ichtiraki and Liberation newspapers from 2015 to 2019.

+In November 2022, El Malki was appointed by King Mohammed VI as President of the CSEFRS.